-On this day 1 year ago, I came out as a trans woman everywhere.
+On this day one year ago, I came out as a trans woman everywhere.
 After coming out at work, I changed my name and posted on social media, pushed an update to and published a blog post on this website, and then I held my breath and waited.
 It was the scariest moment of my life.

 It was really nice, watching all the supportive and affirming comments come in.
 Reconnecting, at times, with people who had drifted out of my life.
 And y’all didn’t stop—you kept commenting on my Instagram selfies, sending me affirming messages … truly, I feel loved and supported.
 I have picked my communities well.

 Has it been a struggle at times?
 Of course.
 Transitioning is not easy, even when you are wrapped in support like I am, and transitioning during a pandemic has brought its share of challenges, some of which I’ll discuss here.
 But as my blog posts over the past year have sought to emphasize, on the whole my transition has been a joyous experience, one that has made me happier and lifted me up even while I have been stressed and overwhelmed by teaching during a pandemic.